FabianSilvaA/Code-Manuscript/README.md

 1. Clone or download this repository.
 2. Install the required Python packages.
 3. Ensure that `VR_Experience_Raw_Data.xlsx` is located in the same directory as the scripts.
-4. Execute the Python script contained in the `Code-Manuscript` folder.
+4. Execute the Python script(s) contained in the `Code-Manuscript` folder.

 The provided code reproduces the computational experiments, machine learning analyses, statistical evaluations, figures, and numerical results reported in the manuscript.

 ## 💻 Requirements

 - Python 3.10 or later.

-- Required libraries: pandas, numpy, scikit-learn, matplotlib, shap, xgboost, lightgbm.
+Required libraries:

----
+- lightgbm
+- matplotlib
+- numpy
+- pandas
+- scikit-learn
+- shap
+- xgboost

 ## 📬 Contact

+## 📬 Contact

-For questions regarding the repository or reproduction of the results:
+For questions regarding the repository or the reproduction of the results, please contact:

 Fabián Silva-Aravena

+Faculty of Social and Economic Sciences

 Universidad Católica del Maule